MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 </details>
 <br>

-Nothing too crazy here, we are using some of the functions we declared in `task.go` and also implementing basic interactivity.
+Nothing too crazy here.
+We are using some of the functions we declared in `task.go` and also implementing basic interactivity.

 Now that's only half the work we have to do for this step.
 Now we have to integrate the listModel also into our mainModel.
 Change the `main.go` according to the details below.